Monday, May 15, 2017 in San Francisco

 - End of the Workshop: 11:30am

-Max Kuhn is a Director of Nonclinical Statistics at Pfizer Global R&D in Connecticut.
-He has been apply models in the pharmaceutical industries for over 15 years.
+Max was a Director of Nonclinical Statistics at Pfizer Global R&D in Connecticut.
+He was applying models in the pharmaceutical and diagnostic industries for over 18 years.